 Night Broken starts with Adam Hauptman answering an unexpected phone call from his ex-wife, Christy, tearfully telling him she’s in danger and can she please come stay with him – with them, because Adam and Mercy are married and living together now – for a few days until Adam and the pack scare off her stalker.
-What she doesn’t tell them is that Juan Flores isn’t human.
+What she doesn’t tell them is that her stalker, one Juan Flores, isn’t human.
 She knows he isn’t vampire or fae, so she figures he’s a werewolf and will be no match for the pack.
 She’s wrong.
 Juan is much more dangerous than a werewolf and his obsession with Christy – mistaking her for his long-lost beloved – might just be the thing that gets Mercy, Adam, and all their friends killed.

 This quick little fantasy story about shapeshifters, dingoes, and spirits is another delightful foray into the world of Charles de Lint.
 There’s magic, teen romance, bones and baobabs.
 Small-town high schooler Miguel meets Newford’s newest arrival, Lainey, when her family moves into town that summer from Australia and he immediately falls head over heels in love with her.
 Lainey isn’t exactly what she seems however.
 Her ancestors made a bargain that could cost her her life and her family has been on the run ever since.
 Lainey wants to stop running.
 Miguel will do anything to help her, but neither of them know exactly what will be necessary to secure her freedom, they’re going up against powerful spirits from the beginning of time, and their only other ally is the school bully.
 Is he turning over a new leaf by helping them?
 Or is he hoping to get the power of the dingo spirit for himself?